tbela99/tab/README.md

 ============

 Minimalistic but extensible tab swapper.
-It can be used to create a tab swapper as well as a galerie slideshow. you can have effects like the [barack slideshow](http://devthought.com/wp-content/moogets/BarackSlideshow/demo.html) or [jQuery nivoslider](http://nivo.dev7studios.com/) or whatever you want by providing an animation plugin.
+It can be used to create a tab swapper as well as a galerie slideshow. you can have effects like **Moostack**, the [barack slideshow](http://devthought.com/wp-content/moogets/BarackSlideshow/demo.html) or [jQuery nivoslider](http://nivo.dev7studios.com/) or whatever you want by providing an animation plugin.

 [Demo](http://tbela99.github.com/tab/Demos/matrix.html?transitions[]=wave&mode=both&random=1&duration=300&amount=8&fragments=3)